KungPaoChicken/android-runner/README.md

   }
 ```
 **subject_aggregation** *string*
 Specify which subject aggregation to use.
 The default is the subject aggregation provided by the profiler.
+If a user specified aggregation script is used then the script should containt a ```bash main((dummy, data_dir)``` method, as this method is used as the entry point to the script.

 **experiment_aggregation** *string*
 Specify which experiment aggregation to use.
 The default is the experiment aggregation provided by the profiler.
+If a user specified aggregation script is used then the script should containt a ```bash main((dummy, data_dir, result_file)``` method, as this method is used as the entry point to the script.

 **cleanup** *boolean*
 Delete log files required by Batterystats after completion of the experiment.
 The default is *true*.